 Development In Gardening was started by returned Peace Corps volunteers Steve Bolinger and Sarah Koch during their service in Senegal West Africa.
-With help from Dr. Salif Sow (along with a small USAID grant), the head doctor of the infectious disease ward at the National Hospital Fann in Daka, they were able to make an existing garden at the hospital productive again.
+With help from Dr. Salif Sow (along with a small USAID grant), the head doctor of the infectious disease ward at the National Hospital Fann in Dakar, they were able to make a failing garden at the hospital productive.
 Seeing an increase in the health of patients, Steve and Sarah started DIG to meet an unmet global need.
-DIG is now active in Kenya, Zambia, Senegal, Uganda, Namibia, Tanzania, Nicaragua, The Dominican Republic, and Burkina Faso
+DIG is currently active in Kenya, Uganda, and Senegal with additional graduated projects in Zambia, Namibia, Tanzania, Nicaragua, the Dominican Republic, and Burkina Faso.

 Publicly available: yes